quixio/quix-docs/docs/connect/kafka-to-aws-service-catalog.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Service Catalog using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Service Catalog

-AWS Service Catalog is a powerful tool offered by Amazon Web Services that allows organizations to create and manage catalogs of IT services that are approved for use on their cloud environment.
-This technology enables IT administrators to centrally manage and distribute approved software, virtual machine images, server configurations, and other resources, making it easy for users to quickly deploy the resources they need while ensuring compliance with company policies.
-With AWS Service Catalog, organizations can increase efficiency, reduce costs, and improve governance over their cloud resources.
+The AWS Service Catalog is a powerful tool that allows organizations to centrally manage and govern their IT services.
+It provides a standardized way to create, manage, and distribute approved products and services to end users.
+With AWS Service Catalog, IT administrators can easily control which services are available to users, set constraints on resource usage, and automate the deployment of resources.
+This helps organizations maintain compliance, improve efficiency, and streamline the process of delivering IT services to their users.

 ## Integrations